 Get ready for a transformational experience at Envision Festival.
 Not only are you in the Costa Rican jungle, you’re also on a beautiful beach, surrounded by ~6,000 souls seeking to make the world a better place.

-This is be our third year in a row at Envision.
+This is be our 4th year in a row at Envision.
 We consider it our favorite festival on the planet.
-Envision always seems to out do themselves and 2017 is shaping up nicely.
-Checkout “What’s New at Envision 2017” for some slight updates from last year.
-Hint hint sunsets on the beach are back!!
+Envision always seems to out do themselves and 2020 is shaping up nicely.

 You’re going to Envision this year right?

 If not, watch this and then get your ticket before they sell out.

 Lots to be excited about here!
 Stay tuned for my top 10 Must See Shows at Envision Festival 2017.